 20. Keyword Relevance

-Keyword relevancy tells you how much are your chosen words related to your website and brand.
-The more relevant phrases you use, the bigger chance you have to have higher ranking.
+Keyword relevancy tells you how much your chosen words relate to your website and brand.
+The more relevant phrases you use, the greater your chance of attaining a higher ranking.

 21. Keyword Search Volume